paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-086-earthquake-hazards-reduction.md

   (C) *Report* — Not later than 1 year after October 25, 2004, and at least once every 2 years thereafter, the Advisory Committee shall report to the Director on its findings of the assessment carried out under subparagraph (B) and its recommendations for ways to improve the Program.
 In developing recommendations, the Committee shall consider the recommendations of the United States Geological Survey Scientific Earthquake Studies Advisory Committee.

-  (D) *Federal Advisory Committee Act application* — Section 14 of the Federal Advisory Committee Act (5 App.
-U.S.C.
-14) shall not apply to the Advisory Committee.
+  (D) *Application of chapter 10 of title 5* — [Section 1013 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) shall not apply to the Advisory Committee.

 **(b) Responsibilities of Program agencies**